COVID-19 Safety Plan

-Effective Friday, October 1, 2021, The Delores Project is implementing a mandatory COVID Vaccination Policy.
+Effective Friday, October 1, 2021, The Delores Project is implementing a mandatory COVID-19 Vaccination Policy.
 All current and new volunteers eligible for the COVID-19 vaccine must be fully vaccinated before engaging in onsite volunteer activities at The Delores Project.
 This is an important measure to protect the health and safety of our community.
-If you drop off donations or a meal, this requirement will not apply to you, though we will ask you to stay outside for your drop off.

 To help us fulfill the requirements of the public health order detailed below, please provide your vaccination record.
-ALL volunteers must submit a copy of their vaccine card prior to volunteering onsite.
-Volunteers without vaccination or medical exemption documentation will will not be permitted inside the building after September 30.
+All volunteers must submit a copy of their vaccine card prior to volunteering onsite.
+Volunteers without vaccination or medical exemption documentation will will not be permitted inside the building after September 30, 2021.

 The Delores Project must abide by the following public health order issued by the Denver Department of Public Health and Environment.
 Individuals at high risk of exposure to COVID-19 must be be fully vaccinated by September 30, 2021, including employees, contractors, and volunteers in shelters for people experiencing homelessness.
 Read the full public health order here and FAQs here.
 If you have additional questions about Denver’s vaccine requirements, please call 311.

 A person is considered fully vaccinated for COVID-19 if more than two weeks has passed since the person received the second dose in a 2-dose series (Pfizer-BioNTech or Moderna) or if more than two weeks has passed since the person received the single-dose vaccine (Johnson & Johnson).
 Current and new volunteers will need to provide a copy of their COVID 19 vaccination card to TDP.
 Any documentation received will be kept confidential to the extent required by law.